bennettslin/yearlings_bobtail_app/audio-slider-notes.md

 * Render slider verses in slider stanzas. (/)

+* Times mask doesn't always work? (/) Still confirm.

 * Calculate to accommodate outer borders for SliderStanzas.

-* Times mask doesn't always work? (/) Still confirm.
+* Calibrate touch to be in sync with hover.
+    * This may need to get touch start from verse, then touch move from slider.

 * Have slider also render only after renderReady.